 The team are there to help and they always have a smile on their faces, no matter the hour of the day and night.

 A certain charm...

-It's not a noiseless journey - the new carriages, which came into service in 2019, are a lot quieter and a smoother ride than the old rolling stock (take our word for it!) - but complimentary earplugs are provided to improve your sleep quality, and a larger number of the regulars find the rocking motion very relaxing.
+It's not a noiseless journey - the new carriages, which came into service in 2019, are a lot quieter and a smoother ride than the old rolling stock (take our word for it!) - but complimentary earplugs are provided to improve your sleep quality, and a large number of the regulars actually find the rocking motion very relaxing.

 Having dinner on the train, getting into your sleepwear and bedding down for the night - all while speeding towards your Scottish destination - is something out of the ordinary and always feels a bit special.